pjbcallaghan/SwiftPokerOnline/README.md

 Big/small blind text will not appear properly for the user when they first join a room

 Fold text will not appear properly for an opponent if this causes the hand to end

+Some visual bugs when a new user joins a room.